abrahimzaman360/super-table/README.md

 ## 🤝 Contributing

-We welcome contributions!
-Please see our [Integration Walkthrough](.gemini/antigravity/brain/4395cc59-784f-4943-9b35-a9290efd0ebe/walkthrough.md) for a deep dive into the current implementation details.
+We welcome your contributions!
+Go ahead...
 ---

 ## 📄 License